sshyran/owntracks-gw/manual/apps.md

 \newpage

+Data received by the Greenwich devices is stored in a database from which you can, at any time, query historical data.

 OwnTracks' _m2s_ subscribes directly to your MQTT broker and stores all data it receives in a back-end database (e.g. MySQL or PostgreSQL) from which you can, at any time, reconstruct where your vehicles have been.